luqian2017/Algorithm/LintCode/440_Backpack-III/README.md

         return dp[m];
     }
 Note here loop j can start from 0 or 1.
 In contrast, in multi-choice backpack problem, the j loop can only start from 1.
-This is because in multi-choice backpack problem, each item limited count.
-If j starts from 0, then the j loop has amounts[i]+1 iterations; consequently, in dp[i][k - prices[i]], k totally minuses (amounts[i]+1)*prices[i], which does not make sense as there are only up to amounts[i] item i.
+If it starts from 0, it will lead to item[i] may be chosen amounts[i]+1 times.

 Solution 2:
 3 loop -> 2 loop by reversing the k loop from small to big.